 A relationship dynamic of Pursue-Withdraw is one of the most common in distressed relationships.

 One person will withdraw from discussion and intimacy.
-They will go quiet and stonewall the other person.
-They do this sometimes because they feel that confrontation threatens the relationship or themselves more than if they just keep quiet.
+They will go quiet and ‘stonewall’ the other person.
+Sometimes they do this because they feel that confrontation is dangerous – it threatens the relationship or themselves.
 It feels safer to just shut up and back away.
 Sometimes they do this because they feel that arguing will only end up as it always does, with no resolution or reconciliation.

 This behaviour is noticed by the partner, who is worried by the change and starts to pursue the partner for re-engagement.
 This might be as obvious as asking, “What’s wrong?” but more often it will be be more confrontational or controlling.